MapsPeople/mapsindoors-getting-started-for-web/sdk/mapbox/3-show-the-details/readme.md

     mapsIndoorsInstance.setFloor(location.properties.floor);
 }

-// Initial setup: Ensure the search UI is visible when the page loads showSearchUI();
+// Initial call to set up the search UI when the page loads showSearchUI();
 ```